Talk Boost Key Stage 1

 Study design and sample

-This study involved random assignment of children to a TalkBoost group and a wait-list control group.
+This study involved random assignment of participants to one of three treatment arms ‘In-school BAM-only’, ‘After-school Sports’, ‘Both’, or a control group.

 Measures